PaulD95-git/savouryheaven/README.md

    ![Responsive Design](staticfiles/restaurant/images/booking-table.png)

 ### 7. **Digital Menu**
    - **Discover Offerings**: A beautifully presented digital menu allows users to browse the restaurant's culinary offerings, including categories, descriptions, and prices, helping them decide to book a table.
+While on the backend can be completely be controlled by staff not having to write any code.

    ![Menu](staticfiles/restaurant/images/menu.JPG)